learnable-content/esteban-hererra-screencast/README.md

 3. Copy the token given by Slack
 4. Start the bot with `token=<YOUR_BOT_TOKEN> node bot.js`
 5. Invite the bot to one of your team's channels with `/invite @<NAME_OF_YOUR_BOT>`
 6. Play with the bot.
 It will give a random fact every time a number is mentioned in a message.
-Or initiate a conversation with a direct mention or a direct message with the word `trivia`, for example, `@<NAME_OF_YOUR_BOT> trivia`.
+Or initiate a conversation with either a mention, a direct mention, or a direct message with the word `trivia`, for example, `@<NAME_OF_YOUR_BOT> trivia`.

 # License
 MIT